Answers to frequently asked questions about UvA Matching.

 UvA Matching takes place after you have submitted your enrolment application via Studielink (which you need to complete by 1 May at the latest).

-Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID and instructions on how to register for UvA Matching.
+Once you have submitted the enrolment application through Studielink, you will receive an email from the UvA containing your UvAnetID.
+You can login to the Self Serivce,/personal dashboard; here you have to apply for UvA Matching.

 Yes, if you have applied for more than one non-selective UvA programme via Studielink, you can take part in Matching for each of these programmes.